jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

-If capsule pass initial verification, but fails verifications performed during boot time, secure enclave will try new images predetermined number of times (defined in the code), before reverting back to the previous good bank.
+If capsule pass initial verification, but fails verifications performed during boot time, Secure Enclave will try new images predetermined number of times (defined in the code), before reverting back to the previous good bank.

 ::